Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Multiplicative Perturbations of Relative Entropy

 for an appropriate value of $\zeta \in [0,1]$.
 We apply Lemma \ref{lem:worstsig} to replace $\sigma$ by $\rho$.
 For any states $\rho$ and $\omega$,

 Hence it is sufficient to prove that

 which expands as

 The main insight behind this proof is Lemma \ref{lem:towardident}.
 If $\rho = \id/n$, then both terms are 0, and the proof is trivially complete.
 If $\rho \neq \id/n$, then the total probability mass above $\id/n$ must equal that below $\id/n$ to maintain normalization.
-Hence we may apply the variational argument in Lemma \ref{lem:towardident} to continuously redistribute probability from larger to smaller until $\rho \rightarrow \id/n$. \end{proof}
+Hence we apply Lemma \ref{lem:towardident} to successive pairs of $i,j$ such that $\rho_i \geq 1/n \geq \rho_j$, flattening $\rho$ until we transform the second argument of the relative entropy in Equation \eqref{eq:ddiffderiv} from $(1 - \zeta) \id + \zeta n \rho$ to $\id$ without increasing the relative entropy. \end{proof} We may optimize $a$ and $b$ in Theorem \ref{thm:relent} for given values of $d$ and $\zeta$.
+If we wish to avoid optimization, $b = 1/2$ is a reasonable value, and one may use the calculated bound of Corollary \ref{cor:approx}.
+We further see from this Corollary that \ref{thm:relent} is asymptotically tight: as $\zeta \rightarrow 0$ for fixed $d$,we may choose $a$ and $b$ such that $(1-a) \rightarrow 1$.
+Theorem \ref{thm:relent} relies on a comparison using telescopic relative entropy as introduced in \citen{audenaert_telescopic_2014}. \begin{cor} Given $a \in [0,1]$ and two densities $\rho,\sigma$ in dimension $d$ such that $\rho \succ \sigma$ ($\rho$ majorizes $\sigma$),